Zestfor

 Overwhelmed professional experiencing workplace distress and bad stress at desk

 Resilience can be defined as the ability to bounce back from adversities, stresses and changes.
-Essentially, it enables individuals to withstand, recover from and grow in the face of stressors and shifting demands.
+Essentially, individuals can withstand, recover from and grow in the face of stressors and changing demands.

 The Reality of Workplace Stress in the UK

-According to the Health and Safety Executive, work represents the most common cause of stress, with eight in ten UK workers (79%) reporting they frequently feel stressed.1 The impact is substantial: an estimated 17 million working days were lost due to work-related stress and anxiety in 2021/22, accounting for half of all working days lost due to work-related ill health.1
+According to the Health and Safety Executive, work represents the most common cause of stress in the UK, with eight in ten UK workers (79%) saying they frequently felt stressed¹.
+Though these were challenging years, an estimated 17 million working days were lost due to work-related stress and anxiety in 2021/22, accounting for half of all working days lost due to work-related ill health.

-Armed with this data, leaders must learn to distinguish between productive pressure and harmful strain.
-Whilst both impact team performance, they do so in fundamentally different ways.
+Armed with this data, leaders must learn to distinguish between good stress and bad stress.
+Whilst both can impact team performance, they do so in fundamentally different ways.
 Understanding and managing these stress types can significantly enhance leadership effectiveness and team productivity.

 What Is Good Stress?
 Understanding Eustress

-Stress can be beneficial.
-Consider an athlete training for a marathon, working towards a specific time goal.
+Consider someone training for the London Marathon, working towards a specific time goal.
 The physical challenge builds strength whilst creating mental clarity and helping manage anxiety.
 The nervous excitement before race day represents classic good stress in action.
+This is a perfect example of eustress.

 Eustress manifests in various professional scenarios:

-• The adrenaline rush before an important presentation
+• The adrenaline rush you get before an important presentation

-• The drive that helps you meet demanding project deadlines
+• The push that makes you meet demanding project deadlines

 • The motivation to learn new skills or systems